sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic.md

 ### Allow list

 The [Allow List]({{< ref "product-stack/tyk-gateway/middleware/allow-list-middleware" >}}) middleware is a feature designed to restrict access to only specific API endpoints.
 It rejects requests to endpoints not specifically "allowed", returning `HTTP 403 Forbidden`.
-This enhances the security of the API by preventing unauthorised access to endpoints that are not explicitly permitted.
+This enhances the security of the API by preventing unauthorized access to endpoints that are not explicitly permitted.

 Enabling the allow list will cause the entire API to become blocked other than for endpoints that have this middleware enabled.
 This is great if you wish to have very strict access rules for your services, limiting access to specific published endpoints.